arvind9/App-Store/README.md

+here is my result on this coding...  https://NarAppStors.ccbp.tech

 In this project, let's build an **App Store** by applying the concepts we have learned till now.

 ### Refer to the image below: